-In this post, we are going to tell you about what to see in La Rochelle and a 1-day side trip you can do in the surroundings, such as visiting a Cognac distillery.
+In this post, we will tell you about what to see in La Rochelle and a 1-day side trip you can do in the surroundings, such as visiting a Cognac distillery.

 The Towers of La Rochelle and Old Port

-Its 3 towers protected the ancient city and now they are a must-visit place to watch La Rochelle from above.
+Its three towers protected the ancient city, and now they are a must-visit place to watch La Rochelle from above.

-The streets of the Arcades
+The Streets of the Arcades

 One of the charms of la Rochelle is its architecture and its porched streets full of arcades and buildings of different centuries, some better preserved than others.

 This served to protect the goods from rain and inclement weather.
-Now it’s great for us when it rains to have a place to protect you.
+So now it’s great for you to have a place to protect you when it rains.